-It eliminates a lot of possible headaches by having a solid warranty behind your gun.
-Plus, if you’re just starting off, you probably don’t know what you like/want, so I recommend just just going with a standard configuration.
+Buying complete eliminates a lot of possible headaches by having a solid warranty behind your gun.
+Plus, if you’re just starting off, you probably don’t know what you like/want, so I recommend just going with a standard configuration.

 A factory gun doesn’t cost that much more than building your own (and nowadays it’s likely less), and you’ll get a much better resale value if you ever decide to part ways (or upgrade).

 However, there’s something very satisfying about building your own “franken-gun” or “M4-gery,” but we recommend doing it for a 2nd or 3rd AR-15.
 It’s not terribly difficult and you’ll get to choose every component in your gun.